Hyundai Santa Fe review - Interior, design and technology

 - 1Hyundai Santa Fe reviewThe Hyundai Santa Fe is a practical, well-built family SUV with seven seats and loads of standard equipment

-- 4Interior, design and technology - currently readingQuality and design have taken a step forward, with huge amounts of space on offer inside the Santa Fe
+- 4Interior, design and technology - currently readingQuality and design have taken a step forward, with all models displaying an impressive amount of tech

 - 5Practicality, comfort and boot spaceThe Santa Fe majors on space, practicality and comfort, but the third row isn’t the most accommodating